grey-dev-0/web-call-center/common/server.md

-At this point our project is running in background but, most likely it's not serving anyone because, we haven't covered the web server configuration for our project so, let's finalize our setup with this last step.

 === "Nginx"

     If you don't have nginx configuration file for the project yet, please create one in `/etc/nginx/conf.d` directory, filename doesn't matter much as long as it ends with `.conf` extension, in that file whether you've just created it or you're editing an existing one please ensure it matches the following, replacing all `<placeholder>` values with your corresponding values: